 Funded by: William Grant & Sons, World Duty Free Group, WiTR and Delhi Duty Free, Dubai Duty Free, Peter Mohn/M1nd Set (Solar Electricity System), Evan Cornish Foundation (Specialist Teachers), the ACT Foundation, Clarkson Jersey Charitable Trust, Alan and nesta ferguson charitable settlement and other many other generous individuals

-Sixty-three children, aged 6-16, with disabilities ranging from cerebral palsy through to Down’s syndrome, now have a new special school and home: The Janet Sheed Roberts Residential School for Children with Special Needs.
+Eighty-five children, aged 6-16, with disabilities ranging from cerebral palsy through to Down’s syndrome, now have a new special school and home: The Janet Sheed Roberts Residential School for Children with Special Educational Needs and Disabilities.
 Many of the children are being integrated in society for the first time.

 Situated in the small village of Basai, some 10km from the town of Ramnagar, the school is in the grounds of a secondary school, built and administered by local NGO, USR Indu Samiti, with whom Lotus Flower Trust partnered to manage the construction of the school and its day-to-day running.
 All the physically challenged children attend lessons in the adjacent Inter College.
 Those with mental special needs are taught by specialist teachers at JSR.